How To Create A To Do List In WordPress

 You can also add new to-do items to your list inside the Dashboard by clicking on the ‘Add To-Do item’ link …

-You can also click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list contains many items, since the link will simply send you to the “Add New To-Do Item” section down the page) …
+You can also click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list contains many items, since the link is only going to take you to the “Add New To-Do Item” section further down the page) …

-The above methods will take you to the ‘Add New To-Do Item’ section.
+The above methods will bring you to the ‘Add New To-Do Item’ area.

-Depending on how you have configured the plugin settings, some options may not display when when you add new to-do items.
+Depending on the way you have configured the plugin’s settings, some options may not display when new items to your to-do list.

-Set up the options you have enabled for your to-do items, enter appropriate values and information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the item to your list …
+Select the options you have enabled for your to-do items, enter appropriate information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the to-do item …

-You can also assign items to multiple users (click on ‘x’ to remove a user) …
+You can also make multiple users responsible for the same item (click on ‘x’ to remove users) …

-After After adding a new item, the item will display as an entry in the ‘To-Do List’ table …
+After you have added the new item, the item will be listed as an entry in the ‘To-Do Items’ table …

-Depending on how you have configured the plugin (discussed in the previous section), users assigned to tasks may also receive an email notification in their inboxes …
+Depending on how you have set up the plugin (see previous section), users assigned to tasks may also receive an email notification in their inboxes …

-After creating your to-do list, users can view the list when logged into their own user dashboard …
+Once you have created your to do list, users can view it when logged into their dashboard …

-When a user assigned with an item completes the task and clicks on the item check box …
+When the user assigned with an item completes the task and ticks the item check box …

 Additional Plugin Information

-The Cleverness plugin provides added functionality that lets you display a to-do list on your WordPress site using widgets, and add a list to any page or post using shortcodes.
+The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your WordPress website using widgets, and display a list on content inside a post or page using shortcodes.

-To add to-do lists to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar menu where you would like your to-do list to show …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you would like your list to appear …

-Configure the settings on the widget and click on the ‘Save’ button …
+Configure the widget settings and click ’Save’ to update your settings …

-Your to-do list will display wherever the ‘to-do-list’ widget has been inserted (e.g. the sidebar menu, footer, etc.)
+The to-do list will display wherever the widget has been inserted (i.e. the sidebar menu, footer, etc.)

-The Cleverness plugin also lets you display lists to your site using short codes.
+You can also display to-do lists to your site with short codes.

-To access the plugin’s short code documentation, click on To-Do List > To-Do List from your WordPress admin menu …
+To access the documentation on using shortcodes, click on To-Do List > To-Do List from your admin menu …

 Click the ‘Help’ tab on the corner of your screen …